infinispan/infinispan/CONTRIBUTING.md

 git pull --rebase upstream main
 ```

+## Use of Generative AI

+Generative AI tools may be used to assist in writing code, tests, or documentation, provided that you fully understand every change you submit.
+The goal is to keep Infinispan's code consistent and high-quality while respecting reviewers' limited time.

+If you use generative AI to assist with your contribution, all the following are required:

+* You understand the change.
+You must be able to explain what your code does and why.
+Submitting AI-generated code you do not understand is not acceptable.
+* You engage with review feedback.
+You are expected to respond to questions and comments from reviewers.
+If you use AI to help draft responses, you must edit and proofread them to ensure they are accurate and address the reviewer's point.
+* You can revise the code yourself.
+If a reviewer requests changes, you are responsible for addressing them, even if your AI tool is unable to produce a suitable fix.
+* You disclose AI agents usage.
+Include a note in the PR description indicating the usage of AI agents for generating complete solutions from a prompt (i.e. you do not need to mention a simple AI autocomplete).
+This helps reviewers calibrate their review.
+* You ensure licensing compliance.
+All generated code must be released under the Apache License, Version 2.0, the same license as Infinispan.
+You are responsible for verifying that the tools you use do not introduce additional licensing restrictions.

 ## Submit

 * Push your changes to a topic branch in your fork of the repository.